windme2/search-bar/README.md

-# Modern Google Search Bar 🔍
+# Modern Search Bar 🔍

-A sleek and modern search interface with Google integration!
-Features a beautiful glassmorphism design with smooth animations and transitions.
-Perfect for web applications requiring an elegant search solution.
+A modern and beautiful search interface with integration with Send Search Path to Google!
+Featuring a beautiful glass morphism design with smooth animations and transitions, perfect for web applications that require an elegant search solution.

 ## 🛠️ Tech Stack
 - 🌐 HTML5